Zodiase/meteor-infinite-load/README.md

     # Optional.
 If omitted, no extra sorting will be done other than the basic
     #   temporal sort.
     sort: Object|Function

     # Field options passed to `collection.find` for publishing.
     # If a function is provided instead of an object, the function will be
     #   called with the user ID as the first argument and the parameters passed
     #   from client as the second argument to generate the fields object.
     # Optional.
 If omitted, all fields will be returned.
     fields: Object|Function

+    # Configuration for temporal sorting.
+    timeField: {
       # Name of the field used for temporal sorting.
       # Optional.
 Default is 'createTime'.
+      name: String
+      # Type of the value stored.
+      # The only supported values are 'number' and 'date'.
+      # Optional.
+Default is 'number'.
+      type: String
+    }
+    # Shorthand for specifying only the `timeField.name`.
-    timeFieldName: String
+    timeField: String

     # Function for affiliating extra data from other collections to this
     #   subscription.
 The function will be called with the data cursor to be
     #   published as the first argument and is expected to return another cursor